ORNL/curifactory/sphinx/source/getting_started.rst

 Reporting
 ---------

-A major part of experiments for debugging, understanding, as well as publishing them, is presenting results and pretty graphs.
+A major part of experiments for debugging, understanding, and publishing them is the ability to present results and pretty graphs!
 This can be a challenge to keep organized, as one tries to manage folders for matplotlib graph images, result tables, and so on.
-Curifactory provides shortcuts to easily create ``Reportable`` items from inside stages, which the artifact manager can then use to display these results, as well as create an entire experiment run report in its own uniquely named run folder, which contains all of the information about the run, all of the created reportables, and a map of the stages that were run.
+Curifactory provides shortcuts to easily create ``Reportable`` items from inside stages, which the artifact manager can then display inside an experiment run report in its own uniquely named run folder, which contains all of the information about the run, all of the created reportables, and a map of the stages that were run.
 Many of these report components can be rendered inside a notebook as well.